Suffolk Cambridge Society

 ~

-Week commencing 20 April: The New Cavendish Laboratory, Science Park, Cambridge.
-The Cavendish celebrated its 150th anniversary in 2025 and opened the Ray Dolby Centre – a very impressive building which cost £350m.
-The visit will include a tour of the laboratory and a talk on the history of the Cavendish.
+Tuesday 21 April: The New Cavendish Laboratory, Cambridge West Innovation District.
+The Cavendish celebrated its 150th anniversary in 2025 and opened the Ray Dolby Centre – a very impressive building which cost £303m.
+The visit will include a talk on the history of the Cavendish by Dr Harry Cliff and followed by a tour of the laboratory hosted by Dr David Ward (Head of Characterisation at the National Facility CORDE).
 Since 1874, the Cavendish has been at the forefront of scientific discoveries and the home of 36 Nobel Prize winners.

 ~